 Take a look at this short video of the Cement Works dive site.
 In particular, pay attention to the huge lobster family under the large metal plate.

 The best places to dive with pygmy seahorses

 If you’re interested to dive with the pygmy seahorse (Hippocampus Zosterae), then you may need to venture to Indonesia or West Papua.

 One of the best places in the world to scuba dive with pygmy seahorses is Raja Ampat in West Papua, which is off New Guinea, in Indonesia‘s West Papua province.

 The other place you might be lucky to spot pygmy seahorses is at Wakatobi Dive Resort, Indonesia.

-Here’s a list of places where seahorses have been spotted around the world:
+List of places where seahorses can be found around the world: